 “Eat dirt,” someone yelled, and we plunged en masse into a 3-foot deep irrigation ditch.
 Seconds later, an earsplitting explosion sent huge chunks of dirt and rock flying through the air and on top of us.
 We were fully exposed in the middle of a 10-acre chain of rice paddies.
 The nearest cover was a small river about 300 yards away.
 We thought about dashing it, but small arms fire from both sides kept us pinned down.
 We remained there in the muddy ditch for what seemed like hours as bullets kicked up dirt all around us.
 In fact, the battle lasted only about 15 minutes.

-When the shooting subsided, we scampered toward the river, zigging and zagging as we went.
+When the shooting subsided, we scampered toward the river, zigging and zagging.
 When we got there, we paid some farmers who had taken cover along the river bank to ferry us to the other side in their wooden dugout canoes.
-Once, there we were met with the aftermath of the battle.
+Once there, we were met with the aftermath of the battle.
 The bodies of perhaps 15 NVA soldiers were strewn across a field.
 They had walked into an ambush.

 I was making a few notes and photographing the scene when several children from the nearby village emerged and began stripping the soldiers of any valuables they had—watches, rings, shoes.
 Others were amusing themselves by jumping back and forth over the wire cable that connected several anti-personnel claymore mines to a triggering device.
-One touch and the mines could have killed six or seven children and anybody else in standing within the effective killing range.
-When detonated a Claymore sends some 700 steel balls flying in a 60-degree horizontal arc at the height of 6 feet over a radius of 300 feet.
+One touch and the mines could have killed six or seven children and anybody else standing within the effective killing range.
+When detonated, a Claymore sends some 700 steel balls flying in a 60-degree horizontal arc at 6 feet over a radius of 300 feet.